opreaadrian/opreaadrian.github.io/_posts/2015-01-28-working-with-javascript-promises.md

 }
 ```

-Now, istead of working with promises at our application level, we're moving the promise-handling logic in it's own, `DataService` module, so our application code now looks like this:
+Now, istead of working with promises at our application level, we're moving all the logic related to the DataService in its own, `DataService` module, so our application code now looks like this:

 ```javascript
 // app.js